AdobeDocs/experience-platform.en/help/xdm/ui/resources/mixins.md

 In Experience Data Model (XDM), mixins are reusable components that define one or more fields that implement certain functions such as personal details, hotel preferences, or address.
 Mixins are intended to be included as part of a schema that implements a compatible class.

-Mixins define which class(es) they are compatible with based on the behavior of the data they represent (record or time series).
+A mixin defines which class(es) it is compatible with, based on the behavior of the data that the mixin represents (record or time series).
 This means that not all mixins are available for use with all classes.

 Adobe Experience Platform provides many standard mixins that cover a wide range of marketing use cases.
 However, you can also create and edit your own custom mixins to define additional concepts related to your business within your XDM schemas.
-This document provides an overview of how to create, edit, and manage custom mixins for your organization in the Platform UI.
+This guide provides an overview of how to create, edit, and manage custom mixins for your organization in the Platform UI.

 ## Prerequisites